Counting The Cost

 Read About How To Determine God’s Will

-God’s will is easy to discern when we have only one viable option.
-But sometimes we have several choices and the best one is not obvious.
+God’s will is easily discerned when we have only one viable option.
+But sometimes we face several choices, and the best option is not obvious.
 Here is a protocol for making sound decisions.